P14S0P/FileOrganizer/README.md

 The next time you start your PC, the File Organizer will launch automatically and minimize to the system tray.

-Project Structure
-file_organizer_standalone.py: The main application script.

-organizer_config.json: Configuration file that stores user preferences.

-dist/: Folder containing the compiled executable (file_organizer_standalone.exe).

-Contributions
-Contributions are welcome!
-If you wish to improve this application, please:

-Fork the repository.

-Create a new branch (git checkout -b feature/AmazingFeature).

-Make your changes and commit (git commit -m 'Add some AmazingFeature').

-Push to the branch (git push origin feature/AmazingFeature).

-Open a Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.